 There are far more powerful packaging and configuration settings available.
 Read all about them at Configuration Files and Packaging User Guide.
 Or continue on to Managing Projects with pyoxidizer to learn more about the pyoxidizer tool.

 Managing Projects with pyoxidizer

-The pyoxidizer command line tool is used to manage the integration of PyOxidizer within a Rust project.
+The pyoxidizer command line tool is a frontend to the various functionality of PyOxidizer.
 See Components for more on the various components of PyOxidizer.

-3.1 High-Level Project Lifecycle and Pipeline
+3.1 High-Level Project Lifecycle